-Better than Diskpart command line, Disk Management is graphical interface and seems to be easier.
+Better than Diskpart command line, Disk Management is graphical interface, so it is easier to most of computer users.
 However, the same with Diskpart, only when there is adjacent Unallocated space on the right side, you can extend a volume.

 Steps to extend Windows 10 volume with Disk Management:

 Step 1: Right click volume D and select Extend Volume.

 Step 2: Extend Volume Wizard will be opened, simply click Next to continue.

 Step 3: Select available disk and space, click Next to continue.